CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 0 represents an absence of something (or an answer of "no") and 1 represents the presence (or an answer of "yes").
 When naming dummy variables, you should keep this in mind to make understanding the variable easier, as well as extracting interpretations regarding the variable in a model.

 For example, "gender" is a poor dummy variable - what does 0 gender or 1 gender represent?
-Obviously we could (and should) use [value labels](data-management.html#label-values) to associate 0 and 1 with particular genders, but it is more straightforward to use "female" as the dummy variable - a 0 represents "no" to the question of "Female?", hence male; and a 1 represents a "yes", hence female.
+Obviously we could (and should) use [value labels][labeling values] to associate 0 and 1 with particular genders, but it is more straightforward to use "female" as the dummy variable - a 0 represents "no" to the question of "Female?", hence male; and a 1 represents a "yes", hence female.

 If you are collecting data, consider collecting data as dummies where appropriate - if the question has a binary response, encode it as a dummy instead of strings.
 If a question has categorical responses, consider encoding them as a series of dummy variables instead (e.g. "Are you from MI?",